 There are several different parts of the sales process.
 But closing deals ranks below prospecting and engaging decision-makers as the most difficult part of the process, with 35% of salespeople saying it's the hardest part of sales.

-Using tools to improve and speed up close rates can help closing become a less-daunting process that is an everyday part of sales.
+Using tools to improve and speed up close rates can help closing become a less daunting process that is an everyday part of sales.
 And, of course, it can boost your bottom line by giving your sales team the analytics, insights, and tools to ease the closing process.

 3. You hate low-price competitors